Notes on new Macbook Pro

 Ah, there's even an article about this.

-But OK, once you know how to do it, it's easy enough.
-Though I'd like apt, and should look at MacPorts.
-I did install brew which is nice for command-line apps.
+But OK, once you know how to do it, it’s easy enough.
+Though I’d like

 Hardware